hyiltiz/pashrap_en/_posts/2013-05-14-He-walks-an-hour-for-each-meal!.md

 him, and when necessary, reach out a helping hand.
 I always appreciated him.

-![Here is his picture][]

-He applied the Sci-Tec University of China and I kind of influenced his choice here, mostly because I was not able to go to the University myself.
+He applied the Sci-Tech University of China and I kind of influenced his choice here, mostly because I was not able to go to the University myself.
 And I was quite glad that he made it.